chiedo/rails-starter/README.md

 Without Docker on Vagrant
 --------------------
-You will need to set up a database server, then also will need to set up any needed environment variables (see Docker Notes) using the following http://richonrails.com/articles/environment-variables-in-ruby-on-rails.
-Be sure to add your config/environment_variables.yml to your gitignore.
+You will need to set up a database server, then also will need to set up any your .env file as described in Docker notes except with your local database information.
+Be sure to make the database name unique.
+You will need to set up the 'dotenv' gem.

 Local Development Environment
 ----------